-Vivekânanda brought to the World's Parliament of Religions a treasury of interreligious ferment: the Hindu-Christian contact (he attended Scottish Church College in Calcutta), the Unitarian-Brahmo Samaj partnership (he was caught up in the Brahmo's struggle to educate the masses and purify Hinduism), the rediscovery of India religion (he was converted from the most radical branch of the Brahmo Samaj by Shri Râmakrishna himself) and the primacy of direct religious experience.
-Vivekânanda had a fine 19th century general education in philosophy and science.
+Calcutta), the Unitarian-Brahmo Samaj partnership (he was caught up in the Brahmo's struggle to educate the masses and purify Hinduism), the rediscovery of India religion (he was converted from the most radical branch of the Brahmo Samaj by Ramakrishna himself) and the primacy of direct religious experience.
+Vivekananda had a fine 19th century general education in philosophy and science.
 He lost no energy in fighting evolution and current scientific trends.
 Nor has he threatened by or fearful of modern science.

-And Vivekânanda had sufficient strength within himself to grow in spite of mistakes (that lack of full honesty concerning his credentials and background) and to rise above all types of attacks.
+And Vivekananda had sufficient strength within himself to grow in spite of mistakes (that lack of full honesty concerning his credentials and background) and to rise above all types of attacks.
 His personal morality and spiritual character were identifiable by many Americans and Indians; his presence was unforgettable.

-Vivekânanda, "the princely pagan" to so many Americans, articulate and insightful but also able to capture the essence of great ideas in memorable slogans, would personify the unresolvable tensions of the Parliament.
+Vivekananda, the princely pagan, articulate and insightful but fully able to capture the essence of great ideas in memorable slogans, would personify the unresolvable tensions of the Parliament.
 He came as a universalist but left more a defender of a particular purified, idealized religion.
 He stood as a living question mark to the American "lively experiment" as the "last great hope of civilization" based upon a Christian and democratic equality of peoples and nations.
-Here was a native of an older civilization who represented revitalization of its values and vision.
+Here was a